stahlco/WearablesTest/README.md

-## Test Minikube Cluster with Kafka, Kafka-Connect, Mosquitto
+## Test Minikube Cluster with Kafka, Mosquitto, QuestDB, and InfluxDB

 This is just a little test deployment, of a minikube cluster with kafka and mosquitto.